 Are you wondering how to practice Elimination Communication (EC)?
-This brief overview of Natural Infant Hygiene 101 will explain the basics of how to start EC.
+This brief overview of Natural Infant Hygiene 101 will explain the basics of how to get started.

 There are two main pieces to EC: